roccotripaldi/wordpress-cribbage/README.md

 # wordpress-cribbage

-_For funsies and in progress._

-I'm applying the skills I've developed over the years to teach my computer to play one of my favorite card games: Cribbage.

-The end product will be a WordPress plugin that allows you to play cribbage on your site!
+This is a for-funnsies project I made with the goals of learning React and Test Driven Development on my own terms, and teaching my computer to play me in cribbage.

+## Try It Out

+Install this plugin on a WordPress site, prefferabley one that you use for testing, and activate it!
+Then you too can play cribbage by adding `?cribbage=true` to your site's address.

+## v2.0

+I'm starting on a v2, in which I use socet.io to allow to people to play each other.

+Enjoy!